 Chi GOng – Tai chi – movement – healing of bodies – ailments of knees, arms, backs.

 Body science – sharing about difficulties and using tai chi to heal and move

-Planning future activities, like all of us going to the Strumpshaw tree festival.
+Planning activities, for example us all going to the Strumpshaw tree festival.

 Extra’s and Visitors

 Giving local artists a chance to share – and be financially rewarded for – their skills – many dormant during COVID.
 Making connections with local people and organisations.
 Like Paul Trees, Dean the Poet, Sue the Story teller, Meg the Musician.

 Connecting with and communicating with for example a deaf person, and people with dementia,

 For example Leslie saying how she was now mindful of how she used water at home.

 We mixed tribes for the first 8 weeks with children and families from Kinda Forest School – in fact one day we had 3 generations with us.
 However, the Elders wanted to have the time to themselves, so we developed Community Forest School for this intergenerational mix.